 These sweet little trees are full of Christmas cheer and make any room they are in so much more festive!

-I think we love these trees for the same reason we love our regular size trees.
-They are ironically Christmas and the centerpiece of our Christmas décor!
-And because these trees are small they work in almost any room adding the same beauty and wonder as their full-size counterparts, and can be tucked into places a regular-size tree would not fit.
+I think we love these trees for the same reason we love our regular-size trees.
+They are, ironically, Christmas and the centerpiece of our Christmas décor!
+They work in almost any room, adding the same beauty and wonder as their full-size counterparts, and can be tucked into places a regular-size tree would not fit.

-It’s become one of my most favorite decorations!
+It’s become one of my most favorite Christmas decorations!

-A tabletop tree would look nice in almost any room in your home!
+A tabletop tree will look nice in almost any room in your home!
 We have a couple guest rooms that will be filled with family over Christmas.
-I’m adding a real but smaller size tree to each room!
+I’m adding a real but tabletop size tree to each room!

-A faux tree is not as organically beautiful as a real tree and you will have to store it from year to year but it has so many advantages!
+A faux tree is not quite as organically beautiful as a real tree (by only a smidge), and you will have to store it from year to year, but it has so many advantages!

 Here are just a few…

 - Needles won’t fall, so there is no clean up.

 - Easy to set up.

 - A faux tree may come lit and may even be battery-operated with timers.